fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/pentesternepal/how-i-found-a-bug-in-apple-within-just-in-5min-d7357237d7a0">-How I found a bug in Apple within just in 5min</a>

+<a href="https://blog.assetnote.io/2022/06/09/whatsup-gold-exploit/">-Chaining vulnerabilities to criticality in Progress WhatsUp Gold</a>

 <a href="https://medium.com/coinmonks/a-quick-guide-to-hack-private-variables-in-solidity-b45d5acb89c0">-A Quick Guide to Hack private variables in Solidity</a>

 <a href="https://vovohelo.medium.com/how-i-found-my-first-chrome-bug-cve-2021-21210-248a21272248">-How I found my first Chrome bug</a>